 The Museum of Natural and Cultural History is located at East 15th Avenue and Columbia Street.
-Across campus, the Jordan Schnitzer Museum of Art, a member of the American Association of Museums, is noted for its collections of Asian and Northwest art.
+Across campus, the Jordan Schnitzer Museum of Art, a member of the American Alliance of Museums, is noted for its collections of Asian and Northwest art.

 The UO Libraries, a member of the Association of Research Libraries, is an important research facility for scholars throughout the Northwest.
 The free Oregon Card Program allows Oregon residents who are sixteen or older to borrow from the libraries’ three-million-volume collection.